Lily of the valley: Chemistry

-The scent of lily of the valley, specifically the ligand bourgeonal, was once thought to attract mammalian sperm.
+The scent of lily-of-the-valley, specifically the ligand bourgeonal, was once thought to attract mammalian sperm.
 The 2003 discovery of this phenomenon prompted research into odour reception, but a 2012 study demonstrated instead that at high concentrations, bourgeonal imitated the role of progesterone in stimulating sperm to swim (chemotaxis), a process unrelated to odour reception.

 Toxicology

 All parts of the plant are potentially poisonous, including the red berries which may be attractive to children.
 If ingested, the plant can cause abdominal pain, nausea, vomiting, and irregular heartbeats.

 Uses

 Perfume

 In 1956, the French firm Dior produced a fragrance simulating lily-of-the-valley, which was Christian Dior's favourite flower.
 Diorissimo was designed by Edmond Roudnitska.
 Although it has since been reformulated, it is considered a classic.
-Because no natural aromatic extract can be produced from lily of the valley, its scent must be recreated synthetically; while Diorissimo originally achieved this with hydroxycitronellal, the European Chemicals Agency now considers it a skin sensitizer and its use has been restricted.
+Because no natural aromatic extract can be produced from lily-of-the-valley, its scent must be recreated synthetically; while Diorissimo originally achieved this with hydroxycitronellal, the European Chemicals Agency now considers this a skin sensitiser and its use has been restricted.

 Other perfumes imitating or based on the flower include Henri Robert's Muguet de Bois (1936), Penhaligon's Lily of the Valley (1976), and Olivia Giacobetti's En Passant (2000).